 - a.
-Formulate, review, update or amend national policies, guidelines, acts and rules on Biosafety and shall supervise risk assessment, risk management and the implementation activities thereof. - b.
-Review all existing bilateral and multilateral projects, and all research that are now being undertaken under private arrangements among universities, research organizations and NGOs. - c.
-Review, monitor and recommend measures to minimize potential risks that may result from, import, contained use, field trial and release or introduction of new species, strains or varieties of GMOs/LMOs.

-- d.
-Facilitate the institutes/faculties/companies already working with GMOs/LMOs to obtain necessary permission or clearance in favor of their activities. - e.
-NCB shall examine the application submitted by any university, department and division of a research institute or a private company within a specified time frame and shall approve or disapprove the application on case-by-case basis.
-MOEF will notify the decision of NCB to the applicant. - f.
-Instruct the respective authority to ensure implementation of Biosafety measures at on-site (field), laboratory, during trans-boundary movement, use, handling and release in the market. - g.
-Prepare different forms e.g. project proposal forms for permission to undertake laboratory genetic manipulation work; for field trial; and for commercial release of GMOs with adequate instructions for filling up of such forms for permission.
-At the same time forms for assessment and evaluation with adequate instruction will be prepared for various committees overseeing such work. - h.
-Publish the results of internal deliberations and agency reviews of the Committee. - i.
-Hold public deliberations on proposed national policies, guidelines and other Biosafety issues. - j.
-Review the appointment of the members of the Institutional Biosafety Committee (IBC) upon recommendation of respective heads of institutions/Universities. - k.
-Hold discussions on the comparative ecological, economic and social impacts of alternative approaches to attain the purposes/objectives of the proposed genetic modification products and/or services. - 1.
-Assess and identify priorities in human resource development in Biosafety and in the related capacity building (including infrastructural) requirements. - m.
-Coordinate the activities of institutional and field level Biosafety committees. - n.
-NCB can co-opt relevant experts/officers as and when it will be required for.
+Formulate, review, update or amend national policies, Acts and Rules on Biosafety of GMOs, - b.
+Review, monitor and recommend measures to minimize potential risks that may result from, import, contained use, field trial and release or introduction of new species, strains or varieties of GMOs. - c.
+Facilitate the institutes/faculties/companies already working with GMOs to obtain necessary permission or clearance in favor of their activities. - d.
+NCB shall examine the application submitted by any university, department and division of a research institute or a private company within a specified time frame and shall approve or disapprove the application on case-bycase basis within 90 days.
+MoEFCC will notify the decision of NCB to the applicant. - e.
+Ensure implementation of biosafety measures at laboratory, on-site (field), during trans-boundary movement, use, handling and release in the market. - f.
+Hold public deliberations on national policies, guidelines and other biosafety issues. - g.
+Identify priorities in human resource development in Biosafety and in the related capacity building (including infrastructural) requirements.

+h.

+- i.
+NCB can co-opt relevant experts/officers as and when it will be required for. - j.
+Monitoring of all ongoing GMO related activities/programmes.